vibe-dk/Network-Traffic-Visualization/README.md

 - pip install dpkt pygeoip requests

 # Usage
-- Ensure you have a pcap file (e.g., 'packets.pcap') containing network traffic data.
+- Ensure you have a pcap file (e.g., 'packets.pcap') containing network traffic data from wireshark tool.
+- Every file must be in same folder.
 - Run the script, and it will generate a KML file ('sample.kml') with network traffic visualizations.
 - Go to my maps - https://www.google.com/mymaps
 - Import your .kml into it